Common issues in non-ERISA disability insurance disputes

 If an insurance company seeks to rescind a policy or to deny coverage due to false information on the application, the insurance company must prove that 1) that the insured’s answers on the insurance application were false, and 2) either that insured provided false answers with the intent to deceive the insurer or that the false answers materially increased the risk of loss.
 McDaniel v.Physicians Mut.
 Ins.
 Co., 621 S.W.2d 391, 393 (Tenn.
 1981); Womach v.
 Blue Cross & Blue Shield, 593 S.W.2d 294, 295 (Tenn.
 1980); see also Kentucky Central Life Ins.Co. v.
 Jones, 799 F. Supp.
 53, 55 (M.D.
 Tenn.
 1992).
 If the insurance company attempts to deny a claim on these grounds, the burden of proof is on the insurance company.
 Cummings v.
 Fed.
 Kemper Life Assurance Co., 908 F. Supp.
 512, 514 (E.D.
 Tenn.
 1995).

-When an insurance company claims an application contained a materially false statement, one of the most common responses from the person who bought the policy is that the person says either, "well, I told my agent about that, and he or she told me ‘not to worry about it.’"
-Another common response is, "I told my agent about that, and I thought my agent included that in the application."
-When these situations arise, it may be up to a court to decide whether the person really told the agent about the missing fact.
-If the person can prove the agent knew of the fact, then the insured can argue that the insurance company is deemed to have that knowledge.
+When an insurance company claims an application contained a materially false statement, one of the most common responses from the person who bought the policy is that the person says either, “well, I told my agent about that, and he or she told me ‘not to worry about it.’”
+Another common response is, “I told my agent about that, and I thought my agent included that in the application.”
+One of the arguments in this situation is that an agent selling a policy is an agent for the insurance company, and that information given to the agent is deemed to be information given to the insurance company, and then it is a question of fact whether the insured actually told that to the agent.

 The general rule in Tennessee is that a person who solicits or negotiates a policy is considered an agent of the insurance company.
 The law states: